 Is there too much money behind US political campaigns or is it more a question of where the money flows?
 In Campaign Finance and Political Polarization: When Purists Prevail, Raymond J. La Raja and Brian F. Schaffner present their argument in favour of giving more, rather than less, money to political parties in order to reduce the polarisation that characterises the US political system.
 While she questions the extrapolation of state-level analysis to the federal level, Melissa M. Smith praises the cogent delivery of the book’s central claim, even if it remains to be seen if the authors’ points will make it into practice.

-If you are interested in this review, you may also like to read an article by the book’s authors, La Raja and Schaffner, published on LSE USA Politics and Policy blog.
+If you are interested in this review, you may also like to read an article by the book’s authors, La Raja and Schaffner published on this blog.

 Campaign Finance and Political Polarization: When Purists Prevail.
 Raymond J. La Raja and Brian F. Schaffner.
 University of Michigan Press.
 2015.